Pamela Harrison (composer): Post war

-The Clarinet Sonata was written for Jack Brymer, who was also the soloist in several performances and broadcasts of the Clarinet Quintet in the late 1950s.
+The Clarinet Sonata (1954) was written for Jack Brymer, who was also the soloist in several performances and broadcasts of the Clarinet Quintet in the late 1950s.
 In May 1959, Harrison's Concertante for piano and string orchestra with Eric Harrison (not related) as soloist was broadcast on BBC Radio.
-An archive recording exists.
+An archive recording exists, and the first modern performance took place on 13 December 2023.
+The Edward Thomas song cycle The Dark Forest for tenor and strings was composed in 1957, but had to wait until 1979 for its first broadcast performance, by Ian Partridge.
+A modern studio performance in Salford by the BBC Philharmonic with tenor John Finden took place on 10 January 2024.
+The same orchestra revived Harrison's Five Poems of Ernest Dowson on 17 April 2024 under conductor Martyn Brabbins.